John Cleese: 2010–present

-In 2017, he wrote Bang Bang! a new adaptation of Georges Feydeau's French play Monsieur Chasse! for the Mercury Theatre, Colchester, before making its American premiere at the Shadowland Stages in Ellenville, New York in 2018 followed by touring the UK in spring 2020.
+In 2017, Cleese wrote Bang Bang!, a new adaptation of Georges Feydeau's French play Monsieur Chasse!, for the Mercury Theatre, Colchester, before making its American premiere at the Shadowland Stages in Ellenville, New York, in 2018 followed by touring the UK in spring 2020.

-In 2021, Cleese cancelled an appearance at Cambridge University after learning that art historian Andrew Graham-Dixon had been blacklisted by the student union for impersonating Adolf Hitler.
+In 2021, Cleese cancelled an appearance at the Cambridge Union Society after learning that art historian Andrew Graham-Dixon had been blacklisted by the union for impersonating Adolf Hitler.
 His visit to the university was intended to be part of a documentary on wokeism.
 Cleese said he was "blacklisting myself before someone else does".

-In April 2022, he was cast in Roman Polanski's upcoming drama film The Palace.
-In October, it was announced that Cleese will present a news show on GB News in 2023, alongside Andrew Doyle.
-He said he wanted to promote "proper argument".
+In 2023, Cleese starred in Roman Polanski's black comedy film The Palace.
+In October, he starting presenting a new show on GB News, The Dinosaur Hour, which aired on Sunday evenings.